 Enable SMTP Logs

-- At logging properties, click on the Advanced tab and check all the boxes and click on the OK button.
+7. At the logging properties, click on the Advanced tab, check all the boxes, then click on the OK button.

 Check SMTP Logs

-Once the SMTP logs are enabled, we can find all the logs at the below location.
+Once the SMTP logs are enabled, we can find all the logs at the location mentioned below –

 C:\WINDOWS\system32\LogFiles\SMTPSVC1